HAOHUAC/QuakeText_classifier_ner/README.md

 ### Haohua Chang
 The model file pytorch_model.bin of the classifier and NER cannot be uploaded due to its large size.
 To run these models they need to be trained again on a local machine to regenerated this .bin file

-The classifier and the NER model will run in two different environments
+The classifier and the NER model will run in two different environments:

 ./Classifier and ./Classifier_model will be run in environment classifier_env.yaml